Roy Jefferson

-Roy Lee Jefferson (born November 9, 1943) is an American former professional football player who was a wide receiver in the National Football League (NFL) for twelve seasons with the Pittsburgh Steelers, Baltimore Colts, and Washington Redskins.
-During 162 regular season games, he had 451 receptions for 7,539 yards and 52 touchdowns.
+Roy Lee Jefferson (born November 9, 1943) is an American former professional football player who was a wide receiver in the National Football League (NFL) for 12 seasons with the Pittsburgh Steelers, Baltimore Colts, and Washington Redskins.
+He played college football for the Utah Utes.
+During 162 regular season games in the NFL, he had 451 receptions for 7,539 yards and 52 touchdowns.
+He played in Super Bowls V and VII.